 For forex trading, SEBI ensures that any trading in currency derivatives occurs on recognised stock exchanges and through SEBI-registered brokers.
 This framework provides a transparent and regulated environment, helping to safeguard investor funds and maintain market integrity.

-2. Permitted Forex trading via apps in India: Focusing on Compliance
+2. Forex trading allowed via apps in India: Focus on compliance

 This section introduces some mobile applications from SEBI-registered brokers that facilitate legal currency derivatives trading in India.
 The choice of a specific application depends entirely on your individual needs, preferences, and due diligence process.